EhtesamU/Data_Science_Project_Python_Jupyter_Notebook/README.md

     |                                                                                                                                                   <br/>
     |__ Presentation                        <- Include Presentation slide (and presentation video if no limit on uploading)                             <br/>

-**NOTE FOR MARKER**:
-- the main notebook file to be marked is in "codes -> [MAIN] Happiness_Exploration"
+ The main notebook file to be marked is in "codes -> [MAIN] Happiness_Exploration"
-- You might see there in only 1 contributer for the main notebook.
-It's because our group of 4 want to works with different methods and techniques simultaneously while avoid having conflict when merging, pushing and pulling, we decided to work on multiple notebook files and we made 1 person to take responsibility of putting all parts together into one single file called `[MAIN] Happiness_Exploration.ipynb`.
-At the end, all draft notebooks files are no longer needed and so it got removed.
-To access these draft files, please look for them in the commit history for the access.